 • Say NO to over-scheduling your free time.

 Find an activity your family can participate in together.
 Maybe marital arts, running, golf, tennis...
 If your children are older and have found their purpose or their thing, focus on that ONE thing.
 Remember... jack of all trades is master to none...

 • Keep materialistic items simple.

 If your children (or yourself) can't find their proper sports equipment or uniforms because there is so much... stuff, it's time to make a trip to the donation center.
 Hold on to what you need and love, but keep household clutter to a minimum to easily find what you need- quickly.
+Can't let go?
+Check out tips for letting go of clutter here.
 There is something to be said for everything in its place.

 • Keep routines simple.